Mary, South America Specialist

 South America played a pivotal role in shaping my love for travel as well as boosting my confidence in terms of embracing the uncomfortable or the unknown.
 It was the trip that prompted me to teach English in Spain and live and work in Australia as well.

 With Audley, I’ve had the opportunity to travel back to Argentina and Peru, and venture to Uruguay for the first time.
 Now, back in Audley’s Boston office, I get to spend each day sharing my love for the region and planning trips that highlight its many wonders.

-Start planning your trip to South America with Mary by calling
+Start planning your trip to South America with Mary

 Q&A with Mary